 The initial design for the stormwater detention landscape was in collaboration with Hyphae Design Lab.
 Revisions and updates were done by the Los Angeles Bureau of Engineering and managed by HNTB and CH2MHill.
 Irrigation plans were provided by ML A. Oursten Roundabout Engineering, communicated whether the artwork could and could not impeed on drivers views.
 This defined the height and density of the nine sculptures.

 The partnership with our fabricator, Cold Spring Granite, required complete project understanding from design through installation.
 With a vast inventory of individually cut stone, the cataloging and storage of the pieces were critical to project success.

 The General Contractor for the Project, Flatiron West, Inc, subcontracted installer.
 Cleveland Marble, who we worked closely with during installation of the sculptures and outer ring.

-Finally, midnight field tests with our lighting consultant, helped us find the best lighting solutions for the pieces, while considering drivers.
+Finally, midnight field tests with our lighting consultant, helped us find the best lighting solutions for the pieces.